KhioneusNevula/ElementsOfChaosMod/README.md

 Typically, each Element has an effect on the item it is within, i.e. controls some physical property of this item (solid substances can be formed into ingots or tools; liquid, gas, and powder substances can be kept in bottles); an effect when the substance is formed into a block in the world (solid substances can be formed into all cuts of blocks; liquid substances can be poured as liquids; gas substances become floating liquid-like things; powder substances just become falling blocks that cannot be shaped); and an effect if the substance is consumed/splashed/administered via arrow.

 # List of Elements
-* Agni, an Element that composes things which create fire or heat, like blaze rods, TNT, fire charges, but also things like flint, iron, and flint-and-steel.
+* Agni, an Element that composes things which create fire or heat, like blaze rods, TNT, fire charges, but also things like flint, iron, and flint-and-steel, as well as ender eyes.
 Agni allows substances to produce fire or even explosions when strong enough, and when ingested sets ingester on fire.
 * <ul><li>This is the element-of-combination; that is, it triggers elements to combine with each other.</li></ul>
 * Botah, an Element that exists in items which fly or are lighter than air; things like feathers have a tiny bit of it, and elytras have a lot.